yaotongms/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Az.ConnectedMachine.md

 The operation to update a hybrid machine.

 ### [Update-AzConnectedMachineExtension](Update-AzConnectedMachineExtension.md)
-The operation to create or update the extension.
+The operation to update the extension.

 ### [Update-AzConnectedMachineRunCommand](Update-AzConnectedMachineRunCommand.md)
-The operation to create or update a run command.
+The operation to update a run command.

 ### [Update-AzConnectedPrivateLinkScopeTag](Update-AzConnectedPrivateLinkScopeTag.md)
-Update an existing PrivateLinkScope's tags.
+update an existing PrivateLinkScope's tags.
-To update other fields use the CreateOrUpdate method.
+To update other fields use the CreateOrupdate method.